dwalend/blog/_pending/2014-10-18-Enron-Thing.md

     (tana.jones@enron.com,110579.53312945696)
     (mark.taylor@enron.com,111545.81230355639)

 Switching to the MostProbable semiring was just a matter of mapping the edges to normalized edges and rerunning Brandes'.
-(The most frequented edge is vince.kaminski@enron.com writing to vince.kaminski@aol.com 274 times.
-I'm sure there's a story behind that.)
+(The most frequented sender and recipient pair in the sample is vince.kaminski@enron.com writing to vince.kaminski@aol.com 274 times.
+I'm sure there's an anecdote behind that.)

     val weightedEdges = edges.map(x => (x._1,x._2,x._3.toDouble/274))
-    val normalizedGraphAndBetweennes = Brandes.allLeastPathsAndBetweenness(edges,Seq.empty,MostProbable,MostProbable.convertEdgeToLabel)
+    val normalizedGraphAndBetweenness = Brandes.allLeastPathsAndBetweenness(edges,Seq.empty,MostProbable,MostProbable.convertEdgeToLabel)
-    val normalizedBetweenness = normalizedGraphAndBetweennes._2
+    val normalizedBetweenness = normalizedGraphAndBetweenness._2

-The 10 highest betweenness values ......, so the ActivateNetworks assumption is not that good.
+The nodes with the 10 highest betweenness using this probability model are not that different; debra.perlingiere@enron.com replaced jeff.dasovich@enron.com, and the other rankings moved around a bit.
+The ActivateNetworks assumption was fine.

     (chris.germany@enron.com,72725.80682360567)
     (steven.kean@enron.com,81287.60122108378)